Esri/workflowmanager-createjob-widget/README.md

 The [ArcGIS Workflow Manager](https://server.arcgis.com/en/workflow-manager/) Create Job Custom Widget enables users to integrate ArcGIS Workflow Manager functionality with their own applications created in [Web AppBuilder for ArcGIS](http://doc.arcgis.com/en/web-appbuilder/).
 It is designed so users can configure and deploy the widget and create jobs in ArcGIS Workflow Manager easily and quickly.
-Source code is also provided for developers who would like to customize the widget.
+Source code is provided for developers who would like to customize the widget.

 Deployment, configuration and usage steps are provided in this document.
 Basic knowledge of ArcGIS Portal, ArcGIS Server,